cromdenne/Personal-Blog/_drafts/The-City-by-the-Bay.md

 It was the biggest, baddest Wisconsin blizzard of my lifetime... and we spent it in San Francisco.

-Don't get me wrong, we were certainly happy to trade the April snow for the mild weather of the Bay Area!<!-- end_excerpt --> This was going to be the longest and farthest trip for Taylor and I since our honeymoon in St. Lucia, and we had planned it out a couple months in advance with some travel hacking strategies (details are in my next post if you're interested).
+We were certainly happy to trade the April snow for the mild weather of the Bay Area!<!-- end_excerpt --> This was going to be the longest and farthest trip for Taylor and I since our honeymoon in St. Lucia, and we had planned it out a couple months in advance with some travel hacking strategies (details are in my next post if you're interested).

 The trip was excellent and we were disappointed to have to leave the beautiful weather, especially considering what we returned to.